Hamilton-Jacobi equations from mean-field spin glasses: Introduction

 The notion of differentiability adopted in this work is close in spirit to the second one discussed above.
-But, ours is more intrinsic in the sense that there is an isometry (see \eqref{e.isometry}) between $\cP^\uparrow_2$ and a closed convex cone in an $L^2$ space.
+But for us, there is an isometry (see \eqref{e.isometry}) between $\cP^\uparrow_2$ and a closed convex cone in an $L^2$-space.
 As a result of the monotonicity (see \eqref{e.monotone_measure}) of measures in $\cP^\uparrow_2$, the isometry is given by the right-continuous inverse of some analogue of the probability distribution function, which was observed in \cite[Section~2]{mourrat2023free}.
 Hence, in our case, we can identify $[0,1)$ equipped with the Borel sigma-algebra and the Lebesgue measure as the canonical probability space $\Omega$, appearing in the discussion of the second notion.
 It is natural and convenient to use the Hilbert space structure of $L^2([0,1))$ to define differentiability.
+We note that in the absence of convexity, the Hopf–Lax and Hopf formulas are not applicable.
+In this case, \cite{chen2024envelope} provides an envelope representation of the solution to~\eqref{e.HJ}, following the approach of~\cite{evans2014envelopes}.

-To the best of our knowledge, there are no prior works on the well-posedness of Hamilton--Jacobi equations on a domain with boundary in infinite dimensions, or on a Wasserstein space over a set with boundary.
+To the best of our knowledge, there are no prior works on the well-posedness of Hamilton--Jacobi equations \rv{on a nontrivial subset of an infinite-dimensional linear space}, or on \rv{a nontrivial subset in} a Wasserstein space.